 The 2016 recipient of the Stewart Golden Music Scholarship is Hailey Ewing of Silver Creek High School.
 Hailey will be attending the University of Northern Colorado in the fall.

 This scholarship was established in memory of Brad Miller by his friends and family.
 Brad was passionate about his children and was involved in their activities.
 He coached local children in various sports, working to improve opportunities in Frederick.
 The scholarship is meant to honor his memory and provide opportunity to students attending a school which he loved.
-Two $1,500 scholarships will be awarded to high school seniors graduating from Frederick High School.
+Two scholarships of at least $1,250 will be awarded to high school seniors graduating from Frederick High School.
 Applicants must be planning to attend an accredited 4-year college or university in Colorado.
 Applicants must have a cumulative grade point average of at least 3.25 and have participated in athletics at Frederick High School.
 Applications for 2017 will be available in December 2016.

 The 2016 recipients of the Brad Miller Memorial Scholarships are Victor Avalos Mendez, who will be attending the Colorado School of Mines, and Thania Ruiz, who will be attending the University of Colorado-Boulder in the fall.